ericsproles/Catch-of-the-Day/README.md

 ## What is this?

-Web application for restaurant managers to log into their store, order fish from a list, and display order totals.
+Web application for restaurant managers to log into their store, manage back end fish inventory, and place fish orders.

-Built with React, NodeJS, and Google Firebase.
+Built with React, Express, and Google Firebase.

 ```